 The two website addresses below will help you on your way.
 You will also find invaluable information regarding planting your garden in your NHBC “Guide to your new home”.

 A management company, factor or property manager will be appointed by us to maintain your open spaces and play areas, thus ensuring a high standard of landscaping is maintained.
-On the Completion Date, along with payment of the price (less your Reservation Fee/Deposit), if applicable, you will pay a management company/Factors Fee (an initial float payment – our solicitors pay it to the management company/Factor in turn and the management company/Factor then issues regular invoices direct to you) to cover the care and maintenance of all common areas within the development.
-Play areas are usually not private to the development but
+On the Completion Date, along with payment of the price (less your Reservation Fee/Deposit), if applicable, you will pay a management company/Factor's Fee (an initial float payment – our solicitors pay it to the management company/Factor in turn and the management company/Factor then issues regular invoices direct to you) to cover the care and maintenance of all common areas within the development.
+Play areas are usually not private to the development but are for the greater good of the community as per the Planning Conditions for the development.

 If your flat is in England, common parts of the building tend to be dealt with by a leasehold structure and your solicitor will explain this to you.